Aschenbach effect for spinning particles in Kerr spacetime: Introduction

 Here we want to study the Aschenbach effect for particles with spin.
 To that end, we have to replace the geodesic equation with the Mathisson-Papapetrou-Dixon equations \cite{Mathisson1937, Papapetrou1951, Dixon1964}.
 As in the original work by Aschenbach, we restrict to motion in the equatorial plane of the Kerr spacetime.
 The spinning particle might be a rapidly rotating neutron star or a rapidly rotating hot spot in an accretion disk.
 In either case, the mass of the particle must be small enough to be negligible in comparison to the mass of the black hole.
-In the case of a neutron star orbiting a stellar black hole, this puts, of course, some limits on the applicability.
+In the case of a neutron star orbiting a black hole, this puts, of course, limits on the applicability if the black hole has only a few Solar masses; for very massive stellar black holes, and for supermassive black holes, however, our analysis is applicable.
 It is our main goal to find out how the critical value of the black hole spin and the radius interval in which the Aschenbach effect takes place is influenced by the particle's spin.
-We leave a discussion of the influence of the spin on the observable resonances for future work.

 The paper is organized as follows.
 In Section \ref{sec:MPD} we recall some basic facts about the Mathisson-Papapetrou-Dixon equations.
-In Section \ref{sec:Kerr} we specialize to spinning particles in the equatorial plane of the Kerr metric, calculating in particular the orbital velocity.
-On the basis of these results, we discuss in Section \ref{sec:Aschenbach} the Aschenbach effect for spinning particles.
+In Section \ref{sec:Kerr} we specialize to spinning particles in the equatorial plane of the Kerr metric, with the spin perpendicular to this plane.
+Here it is our main goal to calculate the orbital velocity of circular orbits.
+To the best of our knowledge, this has not been done before, although there are numerous articles on such orbits, see in particular the pioneering work by Rasband \cite{Rasband1973} and by Tod et al. \cite{TodFeliceCalvani1976}.
+On the basis of the results from Section \ref{sec:Kerr}, we then discuss in Section \ref{sec:Aschenbach} the Aschenbach effect for spinning particles.

 Our conventions are as follows.
 The signature of the metric is $(+,-,-,-)$ and we use units where the speed of light is $c=1$.
 We raise and lower indices with the spacetime metric, using Einstein's summation convention for greek indices running from 0 to 3.
 Our index conventions for the curvature tensor are such that